-The actuary would select a best estimate assumption that provides for the expense of the relevant .31 policies and their supporting assets, including overhead.
-The insurer's other expense is irrelevant to the valuation of policy liabilities.
+The actuary would select a best estimate assumption that provides for the expense of the relevant policies and their supporting assets, including overhead.
+The insurer's other expense is irrelevant to the valuation of insurance contract liabilities.
 Other expense would include expense related to policies that, for the relevant policies, was incurred before the balance sheet date, such as marketing and other acquisition expense, and expense not related to the relevant policies and their supporting assets, such as investment expense for the assets that support capital.

-- The assumption would provide for future expense inflation consistent with that in the interes 2330.01 .32 rate scenario. - A stable insurer's expense experience is pertinent if its expense allocation is appropriate fo .33 valuation of policy liabilities (or if the actuary can correct the inappropriateness, e.g., by reallocating corporate expense to operating lines of business). - A particular insurer may have an expectation of reduced expense rates, but the actuary would .34 anticipate only a reduction which is forecasted with confidence. - Investment expense comprises .35 administration expense, both internal and external, expense related to investment income, such as deferred fees and commissions and direct taxes, and interest on money borrowed to finance investment.
+The assumption would provide for future expense inflation consistent with that in the interest rate scenario.

-- The insurer incurs neither cash rental expense nor cash rental income on real estate which it .36 owns and occupies.
-The actuary would deem such expense and, if the real estate supports the policy liabilities, such income at a reasonable rate in the selection of an assumption of expense and investment return. - Certain taxes are akin to expenses.
-The actuary would make similar provision for them in the .37 policy liabilities to the extent that they relate to the relevant policies and their supporting assets.
-They include both premium taxes, which are straightforward, and taxes whose basis is neither 2320.42 income nor net income but which may be complicated by a relationship with income tax; for example, those currently incurred may be offset against later income tax.
+- A stable insurer's expense experience is pertinent if its expense allocation is appropriate for valuation of insurance contract liabilities (or if the actuary can correct the inappropriateness, e.g., by reallocating corporate expense to operating lines of business). - A particular insurer may have an expectation of reduced expense rates, but the actuary would anticipate only a reduction that is forecasted with confidence. - .35 Investment expense comprises - administration expense, both internal and external, - expense related to investment income, such as deferred fees and commissions and direct taxes, and - interest on money borrowed to finance investment. - The insurer incurs neither cash rental expense nor cash rental income on real estate that it owns and occupies.
+The actuary would deem such expense and, if the real estate supports the insurance contract liabilities, such income at a reasonable rate in the selection of an assumption of expense and investment return. - Certain taxes are akin to expenses.
+The actuary would make similar provision for them in the insurance contract liabilities to the extent that they relate to the relevant insurance contracts and their supporting assets.
+They include both premium taxes, which are straightforward, and taxes whose basis is neither income nor net income but which may be complicated by a relationship with income tax; for example, those currently incurred may be offset against later income tax.

-The low and high margins for adverse deviations would be respectively 2.5% and 10% of best .38 estimate expense including inflation thereof.
+The low and high margins for adverse deviations would be respectively 2.5% and 10% of best estimate expense including inflation thereof.
 No margin for adverse deviations is needed for a tax, such as premium tax, whose history has been stable.